Commanderk3/RA2311003011765/vehicle_scheduling/README.md

 # Vehicle Maintenance Scheduler Microservice

-This service fetches protected data from:
+This microservice extracts protected information via:

 - `GET /evaluation-service/depots`
 - `GET /evaluation-service/vehicles`

-Then it computes the best subset of maintenance tasks for each depot using 0/1 knapsack dynamic programming, maximizing total impact without exceeding mechanic-hour capacity.
+Afterwards, it applies a 0/1 knapsack dynamic programming algorithm to find the optimal combination of maintenance activities per depot with maximum impact while not surpassing mechanic hour limit.

 ## Setup

-1. Create `.env` in this folder:
+1. Copy `.env` file into this directory:

 ```powershell
 Copy-Item .env.example .env
 ```

-2. Prefer token-only mode in `.env`:
+2. Token-based authentication is recommended:

 - `ACCESS_TOKEN`

-If `ACCESS_TOKEN` is not set, fallback credentials are required:
+If `ACCESS_TOKEN` is absent, you must use credentials instead:

 - `EMAIL`
 - `NAME`